DOteroCaldwell/UserPage/index.md

   finally:
     # Keep calm and look for submission opportunities
     breath()
+    explore_submissions()

 ```

-This example gameplan, often represented as a decision tree
+This example gameplan, often represented as a decision tree, but here as pseudocode, can now be tested and iterated upon through multiple rounds of rolling and competition against many different opponents.
+The discrete catagorization of jiu jitsu moves and posistions and the relatively low impact hard sparring has on your body lends itslef surprisingly well to a design/testing framework.